 In reality, a color-changing LED isn’t just one LED, it’s typically three LEDs combined with a basic computer controller that allows you to control them.
-By combining a red, blue, and green LED, each of which is controlled simultaneously by the controller unit, the color-changing LED is able to create every color in the rainbow.
+By combining a red, blue, and green LED, each of which are controlled simultaneously by the controller unit, the color-changing LED is able to create every color in the rainbow.

 For example, if the red and green LED are turned off but the blue LED is turned on, the LED unit will give off a blue light.
 The same goes for red and green.